 Notes: See Table 4 notes.
 All specifications above differ from the baseline reform definition by which the mother's reform indicator only turns on when she is observed in a state-year after reform, though some mothers may have left the sample before reform and thus the indicator remains "before reform" even after the TANF years begin.
-"Impl." denotes the Crouse (1999) implementation year; "Impl-75" denotes at least 75 percent of the year after approval; "GK-2005" denotes the first year Grogger and Karoly (2005) list a state reform; "GK-adj" denotes the second year a reform bundle is listed if a state introduces reform more than once during the waiver period; "DR" denotes the first state-year the daughter experiences reform using the Crouse (1999) Impl-75 rule; and, "DR/R" denotes the earliest year either the mother or daughter experiences reform using the Crouse (1999) Impl-75 rule.
+"Impl." denotes the Crouse (1999) implementation year; "Impl-75" denotes at least 75 percent of the year after implementation; "Approv." denotes the Crouse (1999) approval year; "Appr-75" denotes at least 75 percent of the year after approval; "GK-2005" denotes the first year Grogger and Karoly (2005) list a state reform; "GK-adj" denotes the second year a reform bundle is listed if a state introduces reform more than once during the waiver period; "DR" denotes the first state-year the daughter experiences reform using the Crouse (1999) Impl-75 rule; and, "DR/R" denotes the earliest year either the mother or daughter experiences reform using the Crouse (1999) Impl-75 rule.